RethinkRobotics/baxter_interface/README.rst

 baxter_interface
 ================

-Unary package containing python interface classes and action server for control of a Baxter robot from Rethink Robotics
+Python interface classes and action server for control of a Baxter robot from Rethink Robotics

 Code & Tickets